 - 1/2 cup (90g) semi-sweet chocolate chips, plus a few extra for the tops

-- In a medium bowl, whisk the melted butter, brown sugar, and granulated sugar together until no brown sugar lumps remain.
-Whisk in the vanilla and pumpkin until smooth.
+- Whisk the melted butter, brown sugar, and granulated sugar together in a medium bowl until no brown sugar lumps remain.
+Whisk in the vanilla and blotted pumpkin until smooth.
 Set aside.

 - Whisk the flour, salt, baking powder, baking soda, cinnamon, and pumpkin pie spice together in a large bowl.
 Pour the wet ingredients into the dry ingredients and mix together with a large spoon or rubber spatula.
 The dough will be very soft.
 Fold in 1/2 cup semi-sweet chocolate chips.
-They may not stick to the dough because of the melted butter, but do your best to have them evenly dispersed in the dough.
-Cover the dough and chill for 30 minutes, or up to 3 days.
+The chips may not stick to the dough because of the melted butter, but do your best to combine them.
+Cover the dough and chill for 30 minutes or up to 3 days.
 Chilling the dough is imperative for this recipe.

-- Take the dough out of the refrigerator.
+- Remove dough from the refrigerator.
 Preheat oven to 350°F (177°C).
 Line two large baking sheets with parchment paper or silicone baking mats.

 - Cool cookies on the baking sheets for at least 10 minutes before transferring to a wire rack to cool completely.
 The longer the cookies cool, the even better they taste!
 The flavor gets stronger and the texture becomes chewier.
 I usually let them sit, uncovered, for several hours before serving.
 Chewiness and pumpkin flavor are even stronger on day 2.

 - Make Ahead & Freezing Instructions: You can make the cookie dough and chill it in the refrigerator for up to 3 days.
 Allow to come to room temperature, then continue with step 3.
 Baked cookies freeze well up to three months.
 Unbaked cookie dough balls freeze well up to three months.
 Bake frozen cookie dough balls for an extra minute, no need to thaw.
 Here are my tips for how to freeze cookie dough.

-- Spices: If desired, you can use 1/4 teaspoon each: ground nutmeg, ground allspice, and ground cloves instead of pumpkin pie spice.
+- Pumpkin Pie Spice: If desired, you can use 1/4 teaspoon each: ground nutmeg, ground allspice, and ground cloves instead of pumpkin pie spice.
 If doing so, don’t leave out the cinnamon.
-You want all that delicious spice flavor in your cookie dough!